arqalite/fire-king-guide/CONTRIBUTING.md

 [Ponix + Arvata]: https://fire-king.arqalite.org/combos/ponix/4-arvata.html
 [source file]: https://github.com/arqalite/fire-king-guide/blob/main/src/combos/ponix/4-arvata.md?plain=1

+### The `$Genesys$` tag and the Genesys combo filter
+The guide features a filter for Genesys-compatible combos.
+This works by removing elements from the DOM that do not have the `$Genesys$` string added in their text (and this string is hidden for readers).
+This applies to `<option>` elements in the combo dropdowns, and to chapter titles in the sidebar.

 ### Card links and `links.md`
 Cards should always be linked to their [Yugipedia] article, the first time they are mentioned on a page.